-Water and all the services related to it are fundamental elements for economic growth, citizen's well-being and environmental sustainability.
+Water and all the services related to it are fundamental elements for economic growth, citizen's wellbeing and environmental sustainability.
 Consumer attention to water saving and water recovery is increasing and water recycling must be one of the main drivers in the management of companies on the territory.

-INALCA, aware of the value of water resources, has been pursuing improvement objectives for some time, both in terms of reducing consumption and increasing recovery and reuse.
+p5, 12 95, 12 cubic meters/year of purified water sent for recovery 12, 000 Fire brigade tanker trucks INALCA, aware of the value of water resources, has been pursuing improvement objectives for some time, both in terms of reducing consumption and increasing recovery and reuse.